jpetri-de/ai-dev-demo/IMPLEMENTATION.md

-# TodoMVC Full-Stack Implementation - Feature 01
+# TodoMVC Full-Stack Implementation - Features 01 & 02

 ## Implementation Summary

-This document provides a comprehensive overview of the Feature 01 implementation, which establishes the foundation for the TodoMVC application with Spring Boot backend and Angular frontend.
+This document provides a comprehensive overview of Features 01 & 02 implementation, establishing the complete Todo model foundation with full CRUD operations for the TodoMVC application with Spring Boot backend and Angular frontend.

 ## Project Structure
 ```